benignware/date_picker/README.md

       only_time: "%H:%M:%S %z"
 ```

-You may want to change the i18n-identifier names by editing the configuration:
+You may want to change the default i18n-identifier names by editing the configuration:

 ```rb
 # config/initializers/date_picker.rb